realm/realm-js/README.md

 ## Getting Started

-Please see the detailed instructions in our docs to use [Realm React Native](https://realm.io/docs/react-native/latest/#getting-started).
+Please see the detailed instructions in our docs to use [Realm Javascript](https://realm.io/docs/javascript/latest/#getting-started).

 ## Documentation

 ### Realm React Native and Node.js

-The documentation can be found at [realm.io/docs/react-native/latest](https://realm.io/docs/react-native/latest).
+The documentation can be found at [realm.io/docs/javascript/latest](https://realm.io/docs/javascript/latest).
-The API reference is located at [realm.io/docs/react-native/latest/api](https://realm.io/docs/react-native/latest/api).
+The API reference is located at [realm.io/docs/javscript/latest/api](https://realm.io/docs/javascript/latest/api).

 ## Getting Help